BCLab-UNM/Swarmathon-Robot/SwarmieAssembly/AssemblyManual/Assembly4-TopPlateAssembly.md

 Plug in the black micro USB cable into the A-Star Microcontroller, and plug the A-Star's pins into the PCB's matching header layout.
 The USB port on the A-Star should point towards the front of the robot.
 Plug the battery cable into the PCB barrel jack labeled "BATTERY 12V-19V."

-Lastly, plug the male-to-male barrel cable into the PCB's barrel jack labeled "NUC."

 The PCB should now look as pictured below.

 ![Mounted PCB](AssemblyImages/PCBPluggedIn.JPG)

 Using four 2-56x3/8” nylon screws, screw the PCB onto the NUC base using the PCB holes labeled on the board as M1, M2, M3 and M4.

 Next, take the A* Microcontroller and plug it into the PCB with the micro-USB socket facing the front of the Swarmie.